-- 6.1.2 Bursting pressure shall be indicated with an accuracy of $\pm 2$ % of full scale range above the first 20 % of range. - 6.1.3 Height at burst up to 70 mm shall be indicated with an accuracy of $\pm 1$ mm.
-Zero position of the measuring gauge shall be adjustable to accommodate the thickness of the test specimen. - 6.1.4 Means for indicating the volume at burst (if available) to within $\pm 2$ % of the indicated value. - 6.1.5 A test area of 50 cm (79,8 mm diameter) shall be used.
+- 6.1.1 The apparatus shall be capable of producing an increase in air pressure to achieve a testing time to burst of (20 ± 5) s.
+To achieve responsive adjustment of the air velocity, an indicating control valve is needed in addition to the main air valve of the apparatus. - 6.1.2 Bursting pressure shall be indicated with an accuracy of ± 2 % of full scale range above the first 20 % of range. - 6.1.3 Height at burst up to 70 mm shall be indicated with an accuracy of ± 1 mm.
+Zero position of the measuring gauge shall be adjustable to accommodate the thickness of the test specimen. - 6.1.4 A test area of 50 cm2 (79,8 mm diameter) shall be used.

-Other test areas of 100 cm (112,8 mm diameter) or 10 cm (35,7 mm diameter) or 7,3 cm (30,5 mm diameter) may be used, if the preferred test area is not applicable in the existing testing equipment, or due to high or low expansion of the fabric or other fabric requirements, or by mutual agreement.
+Other test areas of 100 cm2 (112,8 mm diameter) or 10 cm2 (35,7 mm diameter) or 7,3 cm2 (30.5 mm diameter) may be used, if the preferred test area is not applicable in the existing testing equipment or due to high or low expansion of the fabric or other fabric requirements, or by mutual agreement.

-- 6.1.6 The clamping device shall provide for clamping of the test specimen securely without distortion or damage and prevent slippage during the test.
+- 6.1.5 The clamping device shall provide for clamping of the test specimen securely without distortion or damage and prevent slippage during the test.
 The clamping ring shall allow undisturbed vaulting of highly expansive fabrics (e.g. fabric test specimens whose height at burst is greater than half of the test specimen diameter).
-All test specimen clamping ring inner diameters shall be accurate to $\pm 0.2$ mm.
-To avoid test specimen damage a small curvature at the inner edge of the clamping ring facing the test specimen is recommended. - 6.1.7 A safety cover shall enclose the clamping device during the test when the expansion of the test specimen takes place.
-It shall allow clear observation of the expansion of the test specimen during the test. - 6.1.8 The diaphragm shall meet the following requirements: - thickness up to 2 mm; - highly expansive; - if the diaphragm is to be used several times, it shall be elastic within the range of height at burst observed during the test; - resistant against pressurizing fluids used.
+All test specimen clamping ring inner diameters shall be accurate to ±0,2 mm.
+To avoid test specimen damage a small curvature at the inner edge of the clamping ring facing the test specimen is recommended. - 6.1.6 A safety cover shall enclose the clamping device during the test when the expansion of the test specimen takes place.
+It shall allow clear observation of the expansion of the test specimen during the test. - 6.1.7 The diaphragm shall meet the following requirements: - thickness up to 2 mm; - highly expansive; - if the diaphragm is to be used several times, it shall be elastic within the range of height at burst observed during the test.